Section 18 Of Companies Act 2013: Conversion Of Private And Public Companies

 The Company (Incorporation) Rules, 2014 provide a backdrop to section 18.
 The following rules lay down the procedure and requirements of a few conversions as envisioned by section

-Rule 7: This rule provides a procedure for the conversion of a private company into an OPC.
+Rule 7: This rule provides a procedure for the conversion of a private company into public company

 Except for a private company registered under section 8 of the Act, 2013, i.e., an NGO-type company, all other private companies can convert into an OPC by passing a special resolution in a general meeting.
 The company should meet the criteria of having paid-up share capital of fifty lakhs rupees or less and an average annual turnover of fewer than two crores rupees during the relevant period.
 The following compliances are also required before the registrar issues the certificate: